launchdarkly/api-client-go/docs/EnvironmentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostEnvironmentKeyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiResetEnvironmentSDKKeyRequest struct via the builder pattern

 Name | Type | Description  | Notes